IloveNooodles/garden/content/Project Ideas/Build a homelab.md

 ### Setup Proxmox

-1. Download Proxmox ISO from [here](https://www.proxmox.com/en/downloads/category/iso-images-pve) for this Blog i use the latest version `Proxmox VE 9.0`
+1. Download Proxmox ISO from [here](https://www.proxmox.com/en/downloads/category/iso-images-pve)  i use the latest version `Proxmox VE 9.0`
 2. Prepare a USB Stick with at least 4GB capacity
 3. Burn the ISO to the USB Stick using [Rufus for Windows](https://rufus.ie/) or [balenaEtcher for MacOS](https://www.balena.io/etcher/).
 I haven't tried to use linux computer to burn the ISO, so you can try it by yourself.
 [Official Guide from Proxmox](https://pve.proxmox.com/wiki/Prepare_Installation_Media)
 4. After the Burning process is complete, plug the USB Stick to the machine that you want to install Proxmox